 He jumped up from the sofa and marched outside, heading towards the house of his old friend, the director of public services.

 December 17th was a fine, sunny winter day in the town of Jingzhen.

 Wu had taken the day off and stayed home.
 He reviewed operations at the timber plant and went through all the numbers, then went on to estimate how much money he could make out of The City of Perpetual Fortune project.
 But something wasn't quite right.
 He remembered what he saw on yesterday's TV and the commotion on the streets.
-The Wu's knew nothing about politics.
+Wu knew nothing about politics.
 He remembered thinking, "Hell, it's not like your parents died!"
 But he couldn't get rid of the images.
 Well, strange things happen.
-He realigned his abacus, resumed his calculations and forgot about yesterday.
+He realigned his abacus, resumed his calculations, and forgot about yesterday.
 But then two men came rushing in the door.
 Wu thought they were robbers, but when he looked up he recognized Ding and the director.